noseglasses/Leidokos-CMake/README.md

 depending of the CMake Generator that has been selected.

 # Useful targets for developers
-## Compile, Pre-processing and assembly generation for individual sources
+## Compile, pre-processing and assembly generation for individual sources
 The list of sources that are part of a Kaleidoscope build is also displayed, when the `help` target is executed.
 For each source that is compiled there are three targets listed, ending in a file with extension `.obj`, `.i` and `.s`.